 - Middle: Arts and Sciences

-- Back: Professional Studies and Rio Grande College
+- Back: Education and Professional Studies and Rio Grande College

-As you walk across the stage, you will receive a diploma cover.
-The cover is yours to keep.
+As you walk across the stage, you will receive a diploma tube.
+The tube is yours to keep.
 Graduate candidates will carry their hood draped over their right arm.
-The Academic Dean will hood each graduate student when they first step up on the stage, before receiving their diploma.
+The Academic Dean will hood each graduate student when they first step up on the stage, before receiving their diploma tube.
 Candidates graduating with honors will be seated on the first rows of the auditorium floor.
 The President will recognize the honor graduates, and drape them with a gold cord at the beginning of the ceremony.
 Honor Graduates will receive their diploma tubes with their College.
 Once their College name is called, they will file in line with their classmates.
 Back to top

 Families and Guests